 Whatever it is you’re doing in marketing, chances are that something visual needs to be created.
 Images, email templates and pages on your website are the vehicles that transport the message to your audience (that’s another 20 points, Harry).

-Our design & UX team recommend the following two pieces as a small but meaningful foundation.
+Our design & UX team recommends the following two pieces as a small but meaningful foundation.

 Book: Don’t Make Me Think, Revisited – Steve Krug

-An introduction to usability.
-In Kruger’s own words: “I wrote it for busy people who don’t do usability for a living, so it only covers what you really need to know.”
+This is an introduction to usability.
+In Krug’s own words: “I wrote it for busy people who don’t do usability for a living, so it only covers what you really need to know.”

 Design for non-designers (David Hall)